Desmonddesco/Assignment/README.md

 people through online surveys.
 It uses a combination of HTML, CSS, JavaScript, Node.js, MySQL, and Firebase to create a user-friendly experience for both filling out surveys and analyzing the collected data

+Firebase demo link, Database is not working on demo, https://survey-111.web.app/